 - Rotational d-pad (TBC)

-To avoid accidental presses and unwated results, there's a large 'Lock' switch to the left side of the camera (if it was raised to your eye in use).
-That'll be useful to stop the touchscreen jumping into action.
+To avoid accidental presses and unwanted results, there's a large 'Lock' switch to the left side of the camera (if it was raised to your eye in use).
+That's useful to stop the touchscreen jumping into action.

 Autofocus controls are handled by a dedicated button for AF Area/Type, while a rotational collar around this handles single and continuous autofocus or manual focus.
-A toggle to the side looks ideal for making adjustments, much like that of the Lumix G9 (but much better positioned; it's more open).
+A toggle to the side looks ideal for making adjustments, much like that of the Lumix G9 (but much better positioned; it's more open on the S1/R).

 Image and video quality?